akshat-patil/Akshat-Patil/README.md

 # Hi, I'm Akshat Patil 👋
 ### Artificial Intelligence & Data Science Engineering Student
 I am an Artificial Intelligence and Data Science student passionate about solving real-world problems through data and AI.
-With expertise in Data Science, Machine Learning, Data Analysis, and Data Visualization, I have developed and deployed industry-oriented projects.
+My journey includes working on a wide range of industry-oriented and real-time projects applying my expertise in Data Science, Machine Learning, Deep Learning, Data Analysis, Data Visualization, etc.

+### 🌟 About Me
+I am a focus-driven individual currently pursuing a degree in Artificial Intelligence and Data Science.
+My passion lies in using data to uncover insights, optimize processes, and develop intelligent systems that make a tangible impact.

+I enjoy collaborating with others on technical challenges, and I believe in continuous learning and time management.
 I believe in continuous learning and collaboration, sharing my work and experiences on platforms like LinkedIn and GitHub.
+I actively share my learnings and projects on platforms like LinkedIn and GitHub to inspire and connect with like-minded professionals.

 ### 🚀 Skills and Tools

 - **Languages:** Python, SQL
-- **Data Science & ML Tools:** Pandas, NumPy, Scikit-learn, TensorFlow, PyTorch
+- **Data Science & ML Tools:** Pandas, NumPy, Scikit-learn, TensorFlow
 - **Data Visualization:** Tableau, Power BI, Matplotlib, Seaborn
 - **AI Technologies:** Large Language Models (LLMs), Generative AI, Prompt Engineering
 - **Other Tools:** MS Excel, MS SQL Server, GitHub, ChatGPT, VS Code